hackforla/311-data/server/dash/dashboards/README.md

 # when you are done just enter Ctl+C in your terminal to stop the server
 ```

-When you have the dashboard completed, you should follow the standard Git workflow of merging, pushing, and issuing a pull request.
+When you have the dashboard completed, you should follow the standard Git workflow of committing, pushing, and issuing a pull request.
 Note that there are several pre-commit hooks that will run before you can merge.
 Once your PR is accepted, your changes will automatically be merged to dev and a new Dash Docker image will be published.

 ### Git workflow cheat sheet